codefellows-portland-javascript-401d4/http-single-resource/README.md

 ## Motivation

 This was written as a lab assignment for Code Fellows 401 class.
-Currently it supports paletted and non-paletted bitmaps in the standard Windows NT/3.1+ BITMAPINFOHEADER format.

 ## API Reference